-AEMO continues to update and refine network constraints through its modelling projects throughout during the year.
-The ESOO implements uses the latest version of pre-dispatch ST PASA formulation constraints, as well as the a base set, with additional customised constraints, and network constraints associated with to model future planned network and generation upgrades.
-Pre-dispatch constraints consider feedback terms in the right hand side of the equations, using the previous periods' dispatch to help formulate the current periods' limits.
+AEMO continues to update and refine network constraints through its modelling projects during the year.
+ESOO uses the latest version of ST PASA formulation constraints as a base set, with additional customised constraints, and network constraints to model future network and generation upgrades.

-Given the ten-year outlook period, ESOO constraint equations need to make assumptions on the future inertia of the system, and whether reactive plants are in servicestatus of the network.
-Such assumptions are made using long term averages or estimates based on demand levels.
+Given the ten-year outlook period, ESOO constraint equations need to make assumptions on the future status of the network.
+Such assumptions are made using long-term averages or estimates based on demand levels.